Shipping with this method takes 3-5 days

 - Worldwide (excludes some countries***)

-How long does quetiapine take to work?
+How long does it usually take to notice changes?